 Texas’ Good Samaritan law has several exceptions.

 First, it does not apply to people who administer care for or in expectation of money.
 This applies to paramedics, paid healthcare providers, and agents for these parties.
-For example, if someone is at the scene of an emergency because they are an agent soliciting business for a medical service or clinic, the Good Samaritan law will not cover their actions.
+For example, suppose someone is at the scene of an emergency because they are an agent soliciting business for a medical service or clinic.
+In that case, the Good Samaritan law will not cover their actions.
 In other words, they will be liable for any injuries they cause or exacerbate.

 The Good Samaritan law also does not apply to people who commit willfully and wantonly negligent acts when performing emergency care.
 Willful and wanton negligence means that someone is aware of the dangerousness of their actions but decides to perform emergency care nonetheless.
 An example of willful and wanton negligence is someone who attempts to perform a surgical procedure without proper training or qualifications.